chrisabrams/react-middleware-router/README.md

 ```

 Notice a few additions:
-1. `errorComponent` is optionally supplied to `Switch`.
+- `errorComponent` is optionally supplied to `Switch`.
 There is no need to create a "catch-all" route for errors.
-2. `loadingComponent` is optionally supplied to `Switch`.
-This enables a app-wide loading/spinner component which is rendered until the route with middleware has completeing processing the middleware.
+- `loadingComponent` is optionally supplied to `Switch`.
+This enables an app-wide loading/spinner component which is rendered until the route with middleware has completeing processing the middleware.
-3. `middleware` is optionally supplied to `Rotue`.
+- `middleware` is optionally supplied to `Rotue`.
 This is an array of functions which run before the `component` for the route is rendered.
-If any middleware fail the `errorComponent` is rendered instead.
+If any middleware return an error the `errorComponent` is rendered instead.

 ### Middleware
 Here is an exampe of a middleware function: